Skip to content

 Last updated: May 2026

-Stretch rupees in Bengaluru with Metro-first days, cheap South Indian meals, free parks, and smart stay choices.
-Plan a 2–3 day budget trip without guesswork.
+Stretch rupees in Bengaluru with Metro-first days, cheap South Indian meals, free parks, and smart area choices.
+Plan a 2–3 day budget trip without

 This guide is for general travel planning purposes.
 Always verify current prices, opening hours, and availability directly with venues before visiting.